shailendrayadav7/shailendrayadav.github.io/README.md

 ## My Interests

-- 🛡️ Advocating for cybersecurity and staying updated on the latest news.
+- 🛡️ Advocating for software development and staying updated on the latest news.
 - 💼 Believing in the power of leadership and determination to overcome challenges.
 - 🏆 Firmly convinced that hard work and passion lead to remarkable achievements.

 ## Let's Connect!

-🌟 Connect with me on [LinkedIn](https://www.linkedin.com/in/yourusername).
+🌟 Connect with me on [LinkedIn](www.linkedin.com/in/shailendra-yadav1).
 🐦 Follow me on [Twitter](https://twitter.com/yourusername).
-🌐 Explore more about me on [my personal website](https://www.yourwebsite.com).
+🌐 Explore more about me on [my personal website](https://github.com/shailendrayadav7).

 Looking forward to collaborating and coding the future together!
 Feel free to reach out anytime. 🤝